spiffe/helm-charts-hardened/charts/spire/README.md

 ### 0.22.X

-In previous versions, the setting spire-agent.workloadAttestors.k8s.skipKubeletVerification was set to false by default.
+In previous versions, the setting spire-agent.workloadAttestors.k8s.skipKubeletVerification was set to true by default.
 Starting in 0.22.x, we removed that setting and replaced it with spire-agent.workloadAttestors.k8s.verification.type.
 It now defaults to something that should work on most clusters out of the box, providing better security.
 To skip verification, you can set spire-agent.workloadAttestors.k8s.verification.type to "skip".